Raychen0617/Interview_prepare/docs/source/LC/usage/python_usage.md

 nums = [5, 7, 9, 1, 3]

 heapq.heapify(nums) # converts list into heap.
-Can be converted back to list by list(nums). heapq.heappush(nums,element) # Push an element into the heap heapq.heappop(nums) # Pop an element from the heap
+Can be converted back to list by list(nums). heapq.heappush(nums, element) # Push an element into the heap heapq.heappop(nums) # Pop an element from the heap
-# heappush(heap, ele) :- This function is used to insert the element mentioned
-# in its arguments into heap.
-The order is adjusted, so as heap structure is
-# maintained.
-# heappop(heap) :- This function is used to remove and return the smallest
-# element from heap.
-The order is adjusted, so as heap structure is maintained.

-# Other Methods Available in the Library
 # Used to return the k largest elements from the iterable specified
 # The key is a function with that accepts single element from iterable,
 # and the returned value from that function is then used to rank that element in the heap